Doncaster Round Barn

 The Doncaster Round Barn, also called "Bayers' Barn" and "the Round Barn at Twin Bridges" is a three-story, wood-framed round barn located about 1.5 mi north of Twin Bridges, Montana.
-Built about 1882 by mining entrepreneur Noah Armstrong to house his race horses, and featuring a 20 ft-wide indoor circular aisle that was used for exercising horses, it is a National Register of Historic Places property notable for its unique architecture and as the birthplace of the Thoroughbred racehorse, Spokane, winner of the 1889 Kentucky Derby.
+Built about 1882 by mining entrepreneur Noah Armstrong to house his race horses, and featuring a 20 ft-wide indoor circular aisle that was used for exercising horses, it is a National Register of Historic Places property notable for both its architecture and being the birthplace of the Thoroughbred racehorse Spokane, who won the 1889 Kentucky Derby.

 Background

 Armstrong had made his fortune in mining, and at one time operated the Hecla Consolidated Mining Company near Glendale, Montana.
 During that time, he organized horse races in the mining camp, and after leaving the business he obtained property in the Jefferson River valley, near Twin Bridges, and began to raise race horses.
 He bought the original property from his son, and purchased additional surrounding land until he owned 4000 acre, which he originally named the Doncaster Farm, in honor of the famed English Thoroughbred race horse Doncaster, whom Armstrong admired.
 The property had previously been called the Jefferson River Ranch.